-Further to my letter dated 19 June, please find enclosed a letter received on 23 June 2017 from H.E Ms. Alya Ahmed Saif Al-Thani, Permanent Representative of the State of Qatar to the United Nations, and H.E.
-Mr. Marc Pecsteen de Buytswerve, Permanent Representative of Belgium to the United Nations, co-facilitators of the intergovernmental negotiations with all Member States which aim at producing a short and concise political declaration for adoption at the opening plenary of the high-level meeting on the implementation of the Global Plan of Action to Combat Trafficking in Persons.
+Further to my letter dated 19 June, please find enclosed a letter received on 30 June 2017 from H.E Ms. Alya Ahmed Saif Al-Thani, Permanent Representative of the State of Qatar to the United Nations, and H.E.
+Mr. Marc Pecsteen de Buytswerve, Permanent Representative of Belgium to the United Nations, co-facilitators of the intergovernmental negotiations which aim at producing a short and concise political declaration for adoption at the opening plenary of the high-level meeting on the implementation of the Global Plan of Action to Combat Trafficking in Persons.

-In their letter, the co-facilitators circulate a zero draft political declaration for your consideration.
+In their letter, the co-facilitators circulate a revised version ("Rev.1") of the draft political declaration to all Member States.